MarketSquare/SSHLibrary/README.rst

     jython setup.py install

-A benefit of using pip is that it automatically installs paramiko and Cryptography_ modules(or PyCrypto_ if paramiko version < 2.0) that SSHLibrary requires on Python.
+A benefit of using pip is that it automatically installs paramiko and Cryptography_ modules (or PyCrypto_ if paramiko version < 2.0) that SSHLibrary requires on Python.

-On Jython SSHLibrary requires Trilead SSH JAR distribution.
+On Jython, SSHLibrary requires Trilead SSH JAR distribution.
 You need to download `Trilead SSH JAR distribution`_ and add it to CLASSPATH.

 Usage